Giovanni Chronicle III: The Sun has set (1998)

 After this we get the piece-de-resistance, the attack proper.
-The adventure salvages itself at least partially by making it possible for Sabbat characters to convince Streck not to carry out the assault or to save the Giovanni priest, thereby actually influencing the final battle.
-The adventure does a pretty good job (by White Wolf standards and compared to the previous entries) of setting up the final confrontation and having at least SOME of the events leading up to it influence the final battle and does a much better job my leaving the attack more or less open.
+The adventure salvages a shred of dignity by making it possible for Sabbat characters to convince Streck not to carry out the assault or to save the Giovanni priest, thereby actually influencing the final battle.
+The adventure does a pretty good job (by White Wolf standards and compared to the previous entries) of setting up the final confrontation and having at least SOME of the events leading up to it influence the final battle and leaving the resolution of the attack more or less open.
 It is apparent what bands will attack what targets and what the outcome will be if the characters do not interfere, and where the characters set up their defense actually influences the plan (say, if they set up at the Crypt! in Valerius’s mansion that contains the remains of a Cappadocian dude that the Giovanni are after they are probably going to get fucked).

-While the adventure is still technically a railroad because Ambroginio and Lucretia WILL fail in their attempts to unlock the secrets of the Crypt (wards make it impossible to open) and if they are too injured they WILL flee into the Shadowlands (that is to say, the afterlife), a surprising amount of characters are not scripted to die or even survive in any fashion and the game leaves it more or less open.
-These are inklings of actually understanding player agency and are therefore deeply troubling.
-Hell the adventure just offhandedly mentions that you can make a whole Story (thats an adventure) about the characters adventuring in the Shadowlands and trying to get back in case they follow the two Necromancers.
+While the adventure is still technically a railroad because Ambroginio and Lucretia WILL fail in their attempts to unlock the secrets of the Crypt (wards make it impossible to open) and if they are too injured they WILL flee into the Shadowlands (that is to say, the afterlife), a surprising amount of characters are not scripted to die or survive in any fashion and thus the game leaves it more or less open to chance.
+These are inklings of actually understanding player agency and are therefore deeply perturbing.
+Hell the adventure just offhandedly mentions that you can make a whole Story (that’s White Wolf slang for adventure) about the characters adventuring in the Shadowlands and trying to get back in case they follow the two Necromancers.
 Anyway, after everyone’s assess have been thoroughly kicked, the characters check out the Tomb and find an ancient document trailing another copy of the Sargon Fragment back to Ancient Egypt, possibly the site of Lazarus himself.
-After that Vampire Whoopee Goldberg shows up to make everyone uncomfortable and its a wrap.
+After that Vampire Whoopee Goldberg shows up to make everyone uncomfortable and it’s a wrap.
 Because of some Misty Mountains shenanigans the Tomb will only open 34 years from now meaning some downtime between the two acts.